 A display of Champlain's astrolabe was opened in the museum in August.
 The astrolabe would have been used by Champlain as a navigational tool during his explorations in North America.

-The 400th anniversary of the first European settlement in New Brunswick was commemerated.
-This involved a celebration taking place on Caton's island on September 10th.
+The 400th anniversary of the first European settlement in New Brunswick was commemorated.
+This involved a celebration taking place on Caton's Island on September 10th.
 The Honourable Graydon Nicholas, Lieutenant Governor was in attendance.

-Noteable Additions: Some noteable additions this year include;
+Notable Additions: Some notable additions this year include:

-1. June - Coronation Tea (in conjunction with the Anglican Parish) celebrated the 60th anniversary of Queen Elizabeth's coronation.
+1. June - Coronation Tea (in conjunction with the Anglican Parish) celebrated the 60th anniversary of Queen Elizabeth II's coronation.

 2. July/August - The summer gallery commemorated the coronation with various artifacts and artwork